Nadine Gordimer: Jewish themes and characters

 Hillela, a Jewish South African woman, figures as the protagonist of A Sport of Nature, (1987).
 Wade concluded: "By writing A Sport of Nature in the transcendent style she chose, she tried again to give meaning to her personal muddle over Jewish identity and experience, this time by creating Hillela, whose name represents the deepest moral and prophetic tradition in Jewish history, and who, united with Reuel (=Jethro), the great (not-Jewish) guide and adviser of the beginnings of that history, is able to resolve the inherent contradictions of (the writer's?) white-South-African-radical-Jewish identity.
 But Hillela is perhaps the most striking example in all Gordimer's writing of 'the Jew that went away', and it is not clear that she succeeds in creating the new sign she seems to have sought."

 In the short story "My Father Leaves Home", that appears in Jump: And Other Stories (1991), Gordimer describes an Eastern European shtetl, presumably the hometown of the title character.
 The anti-semitism the character faced in Europe makes him more sensitive to racism against black people in South Africa.

 In her 1994 novel, None to Accompany Me, the Austrian character of Otto Abarbanel has an affair with the married protagonist, Vera Stark.
 Vera's husband, Bennet "Ben" correctly recognises that Abarbanel is a Sephardic Jewish surname, with the couple believing that he is Jewish.
 Vera believes that he is orphaned from the concentration camps of the Holocaust.
 Abarbanel later explains to Vera that he is not Jewish, that he is born from the Lebensborn programme and that he was later adopted by a Jewish couple of Sephardic origins and took their name.

 In Gordimer's final novel No Time Like the Present (2012), one of the central characters, Stephen, is half-Jewish and married to a Zulu woman.
 His nephew's Bar Mitzvah prompts a meditation on his own Jewish background and he fails to grasp his brother's embrace of Judaism.

+Honours and awards

 Nobel Prize in Literature

-Gordimer was nominated for Nobel Prize in Literature from 1972 to 1974 by Swedish Academy member Artur Lundkvist.
+Nadine Gordimer was awarded the Nobel Prize in Literature in 1991 as the first South African and the first African female author.
+She had been nominated for the prize several years earlier from 1972 to 1974 by Swedish Academy member Artur Lundkvist.
+In 1974 she was shortlisted by the Nobel committee for a shared prize with Doris Lessing, and shortlisted again as one of the final five candidates for the 1975 prize.